sloops77/eslint-plugin-better-mutation/docs/rules/no-mutating-functions.md

 [`Object.assign()`] is a method that mutates its first argument.
 In order to use this method as a non-mutating method, the first element may not be a variable (even if declared using `const`), and should therefore be a static value, such as an object expression.

+## Options

+This rule supports the following options:

+`reducers`: An array of method names that are reducer's that are exempt from use function modification.

 ### Fail

 ```js